-How to check ESTA expiry date
+How do you check your ESTA expiry date?

-How to check ESTA validity
+How to check your ESTA validity

 The results will return one of the following:

-- ESTA application expired – ESTA is no longer valid and you will need to make a new application online in advance of travel.
+- ESTA Application Expired – ESTA is no longer valid and you will need to make a new application online in advance of travel.

 If your ESTA is no longer valid, you will need to complete a new ESTA application form.